 Tour Activity

-Only one of the tours was implemented, however the principle would be the same for any tour.
-By picking a tour from the list of the tours, the tour’s corresponding button would be adding results to an intent which would transfer data to the main activity.
-The tour activity would end once the button is pressed, returning the user to the main menu.
+In the framework of this project, only one of the tours was implemented.
+However the principle remains the same for any tour.
+By selecting a tour from the list, the tour’s corresponding button would be adding results to an intent that would transfer data to the main activity.
+The tour activity would finish once the button is pressed, returning the user to the main menu.

 Display Tour on Map

 The tour chosen in the previous window would now be displayed, in addition to the already chosen base map and layers.
-A button making it possible to remove the tour from the map would now be visible.
+A button that makes it possible to remove the tour from the map appears also on the screen.

 Stop viewing the Tour

-If the user pressed on the button to stop the tour, the tour would be removed from the map by calling the deselect method.
+If the user presses on the “Stop Tour” button, the tour is removed from the map by calling the deselect method.

 License the App with ArcGIS online

-To make sure the app can be used by everyone and to remove the watermark on the map, the app needs to be licensed.
-Providing and ArcGIS-Online account, the app can be registered on the ArcGIS for Developers platform.
-By doing so, you’ll get a unique client ID with a corresponding “Client Secret”, a password-like information that should be stored in a secure location.
-Using those credentials, the app is allowed to use different services provided by ArcGIS, for example the Routing service.
+To make sure that the app can be used by everyone and to remove the watermark on the map, the app needs to be licensed.
+Providing an ArcGIS-Online account, the app can be registered on the “ArcGIS for Developers” platform.
+By doing so, you get a unique client ID with a corresponding “Client Secret”, a password-like information that should be stored in a secure location.
+Using those credentials, the app is allowed to use different services provided by ArcGIS, like for example the Routing service.

 Discussion